Here are some of the most frequently asked questions I get regarding myself or the blog.

 Do you meet readers in real life?

-While I want to hear from you and help out by answering your questions, I’m a private person and don’t meet readers in real life.
-We recommend these meetups to help you new make friends in Berlin.
+While I want to hear from you and help out by answering any of your questions, I’m an extremely private person and don’t meet readers in real life (especially now in these crazy pandemic times).